-Fenech Lorenzo is Associate Professor of Practice of Government Health and Not for Profit at SDA Bocconi School of Management and Contracted Professor of “Economia e Management delle Amministrazioni Pubbliche” at Bocconi University.
+Lorenzo Fenech is an Associate Professor of Practice in Government Health and Not For Profit at SDA Bocconi School of Management.